jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

   This post said they know about the bug, they found the problem, but they won't fix it; just copy a file from an earlier Unity version they say...
   <http://forum.unity3d.com/threads/223065-Unity-4-3-3-Type-GetMembers%28BindingFlags%29-crash>

   It appeared the programmers of Unity added types to their library of .NET stubs (or something) that are already present in the Windows Phone 8 version of the .NET Framework and this seems to result in two types with the same name arbitrarily used in different places.
-When a piece of code runs, that wants the two types to be the same, it seems to crash with a method not found exception.
+When a piece of code runs, that wants the two types to be the same, it appears to crash with a method not found exception.

   The workaround mentioned in the post was to install version 4.3.2 of Unity in a seperate folder and replace the original Unity (4.3.3) installation's:
   `Editor\Data\PlaybackEngines\wp8support\Managed\Win RTLegacy.dll`